Chart Color Schemes

 An assessment of population growth drivers in Svensson Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Svensson Heights statistical area (Lv2)'s population is estimated at around 3,440 as of Nov 2025.
-This reflects an increase of 106 people (3.2%) since the 2021 Census, which reported a population of 3,334 people.
-The change is inferred from the resident population of 3,438, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 10 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,237 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 82.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the population of Svensson Heights was estimated at 3,440 as of Feb 2026.
+This reflected an increase of 106 people since the 2021 Census, which reported a population of 3,334.
+The change was inferred from AreaSearch's estimate of 3,438 residents following examination of ABS ERP data release in June 2024 and validation of ten new addresses since the Census date.
+This resulted in a density ratio of 1,237 persons per square kilometer, above national averages assessed by AreaSearch.
+Interstate migration contributed approximately 82.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, a population increase just below the median of Australian non-metropolitan areas is expected, with the Svensson Heights (SA2) expected to expand by 330 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 10.4% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were adopted, applying proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Demographic trends indicate a population increase just below the median of Australian non-metropolitan areas, with an expected expansion to 3,782 persons by 2041, reflecting a gain of 10.6% over the 17 years.

 Frequently Asked Questions - Population